What Is Coolify? Self-Hosted PaaS Explained (2026)

 - Full Control: Maintain complete ownership of your data and infrastructure without vendor lock-in.

 - Simplified DevOps: Automates complex tasks like SSL certificates, reverse proxies, and Git-based deployments.
+To automate content publishing with Coolify, see our SEVOsmith setup guide.

 Read our use case: Secure n8n Queue Mode with Coolify: Advanced Configuration